US jockey duo face charges on bizarre whip-stealing scandal

 Smart Godolphin runner impresses mid-week

-The son of Lonhro was the best-backed runner of the day at $1.65 with Sportsbet.com.au and it produced a scintillating run to score narrowly thanks to a calm ride from jockey .
+The son of Lonhro was the best-backed runner of the day at $1.65 with Sportsbet.com.au and it produced a scintillating run to narrowly thanks to a calm ride from jockey .

 McDonald was held up behind runners in the straight, but he had plenty of horse underneath him.
 He back to the inside and was able to muster enough momentum to hold off stablemate Orujo which had the clear run down the outside.